BeckTimothy/MyKBFirmware/README.md

 To modify my firmware merge my qmk_firmware folder into yours and make any necessary edits to the files provided

-To flash my firmware onto your device download the provided hex or bin in this repos root directory and follow the qmk toolbox's docs, otherwise merge the qmk_firmware directory into yours and follow the QMK CLI docs.
+To flash my firmware onto your device download the provided bin in the qmk_firmware directory and follow the qmk toolbox's docs, otherwise merge the qmk_firmware directory into yours and follow the QMK CLI docs and run "qmk compile -kb planck/rev6 -km timortho"

 To preview my firmware layout use the provided json, or view it here, or look at the images below.